DNP Weekend Intensive Dates

 November 4th and 5th

-We are still accepting applications for Fall 2017
+We are now accepting applications for Fall 2018

 Applications will be accepted after the published deadline provided space is available.

 The Doctor of Nursing Practice (DNP) program offers doctoral preparation to advanced practice registered nurses whose career emphasis is on furthering their role as scholars and leaders.